Nationals vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Nationals Betting Records & Stats

-- The Nationals have been chosen as underdogs in 29 games this year and have walked away with the win 11 times (37.9%) in those games.
+- The Nationals have been victorious in 12, or 40%, of the 30 contests they have been chosen as underdogs in this season.

-- Washington has entered 11 games this season as the underdog by +165 or more and is 5-6 in those contests.
+- Washington has entered nine games this season as the underdog by +180 or more and is 3-6 in those contests.

-- The Nationals have an implied victory probability of 37.7% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies the Nationals have a 35.7% chance of walking away with the win.

-- Games involving Washington have gone over the total set by bookmakers in 12 of 29 chances this season.
+- So far this season, Washington and its opponents have hit the over in 12 of its 30 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.